English information

 You can follow our whereabouts (live) on vesselfinder.com or marinetraffic.com (Search Kamper Kogge).

 The Kamper Kogge was present in Visby (Gotland-Sweden) during the International Hanseatic Days from 5-8 June 2025.
-She departed from Gotland on june 10th for the track back to Kampen, The Netherlands.
+She departed homewards from Gotland on june 10th to The Netherlands.
+She arrived in Kampen again on July 10th.

-On May 10th 2025 the Kamper Kogge left Kampen (NL), for the longest sailingtrip our medieval Cog has ever made.
+On May 10th 2025 the Kamper Kogge left Kampen (Netherlands), for the longest sailingtrip our medieval Cog has ever made.
 Onwards to Visby on Gotland in Sweden.

 Kamper Kogge on the IJssel at Kampen, accompanied by a fleet of ships during departure May 10th 2025 Kamper Kogge departure on may 10th 2025 to visit the International Hanseactic event on Visby in Sweden